-Schools plus is committed to being an inclusive programme, and encourages all students to get involved.
+Schools Plus is committed to being an inclusive programme, and encourages all students to get involved.
 We can make reasonable adjustments to application processes, selection workshops, training sessions, your volunteering placement, and other activities on a case-by-case basis.
-We also provide ongoing support for the students we work with, so if you have particular accessibility needs, including if you want to disclose a disability or special educational needs, please do get in touch with Clara at firstname.lastname@example.org and let us know how we can make the activity more accessible.
+We also provide ongoing support for the students we work with, so if you have particular accessibility needs, including if you want to disclose a disability or special educational needs, please do get in touch with Ewelina at firstname.lastname@example.org and let us know how we can make the activity more accessible.

 We reimburse all Kingston Hub volunteers' travel expenses throughout the project.

-Volunteering for Kingston Hub is social and you'll have the chance to meet many like-minded people, but why not ask a friend to sign up with you too?
+Volunteering for Kingston Hub is social, and you'll have the chance to meet many like-minded people, but why not ask a friend to sign up with you too?

 By taking part you are also eligible for Kingston Award points for volunteering.
 We strongly encourage applications from BAME individuals and other under-represented groups.